Gun laws of Australia

-Gun laws in Australia are predominantly within the jurisdiction of Australian states and territories, with the importation of guns regulated by the federal government.
-In the last two decades of the 20th century, following several high-profile killing sprees, the federal government coordinated more restrictive firearms legislation with all state governments.
-Gun laws were largely aligned in 1996 by the National Firearms Agreement.
+Firearms restriction in Australia primarily fall under the jurisdiction of Australian states and territories, while the federal government oversees the importation of firearms.
+During the last two decades of the 20th century, in response to several high-profile mass shootings, the federal government worked closely with state governments to implement more stringent firearms legislation.

+Gun laws were largely aligned in 1996 by the National Firearms Agreement which introduced stricter gun control measures and explicitly made gun ownership a privilege.
 In two federally funded gun buybacks and voluntary surrenders and State Governments' gun amnesties before and after the Port Arthur Massacre, more than a million firearms were collected and destroyed, possibly a third of the national stock.
+Since then the Agreement has continued to have support from both Labor and Coalition Federal Governments.
+In December 2023 the National Cabinet agreed to implement a national firearms register within four years.

 A person must have a firearm licence to possess or use a firearm.
-Licence holders must demonstrate a "genuine reason" (which does not include self-defence) for holding a firearm licence and must not be a "prohibited person".
-All firearms must be registered by serial number to the owner, who must also hold a firearms licence.
+Licence holders must be able to demonstrate at least one "genuine reason" (which explicitly excludes self-defence) for holding a firearm licence and must not be a "prohibited person".
+All firearms must be registered by serial number to the owner.

+According to a 2025 review by The Australia Institute, while the National Firearms Agreement significantly improved public safety, the number of registered firearms has increased by approximately 25% since 1996.
+They noted emerging threats such as 3D-printed guns and recommended strengthening firearm regulations.